 - Flexible,modular textbook design that allows inclusion of topics based on your course objectives:

 - Ten chapters to serve as a core course.

 - Three additional chapters with greater detail on information technology and emergency management for use depending on class focus.

 - Four additional chapters on risk modeling can be incorporated into a comprehensive risk management approach to business continuity management (BCM) or serve as a separate course at the upper undergraduate or graduate level.

-- Two of the case studies are integrated throughout the text to give students experience in applying chapter principles to a service company and a manufacturer.
+- Two of the many case studies are integrated throughout the text to give students experience in applying chapter principles to a service company and a manufacturer.

 - Instructor Materials, including syllabi; test bank; PowerPoint slides; and sample solutions to case studies, discussions, and end-of-chapter questions.
-All materials available to instructors when book is adopted as classroom text.
+All materials available to instructors when book is adopted as a classroom text.